sunaft/dronedance/README.md

 You can use VLC on any machine in local network to play music (such as to speakers) that will be started synchronized with the drone dance.
-The VLC on that machine must be starting using the following command:
+The VLC on that machine must be started using the following command:

 ```
 vlc -I rc --rc-host 0.0.0.0:4212
 ```

-If you need to use different port, change it in `config.txt`, and also put the IP address of the machine where VLC runs into `config.txt`)
+If you need to use different port, change it in `config.txt`, and also put the IP address of the machine where VLC runs into `config.txt`.
-The music files must be named `tanecK.mp3`  (for K=1..6).
+The music files must be named `tanecK.mp3`  (for K=1..number_of_performances).
 Also check that VLC plays them normally from GUI interface.
+If still in trouble, check connecting to VLC from putty (raw at port 4212) and issue commands `add tanecK.mp3`, `play`, check with `status` and `is_playing`.